edu2andrade/edu2andrade/README.md

 ## 🙋‍♂️ About me

 I'm a Frontend Web Developer interested in developing new things and help to grow interesting projects.
-I love to explore new technologies and being a practitioner
+Always learning.

 ## Languages and tools: